-We are lucky to have the following vegan bars in Berlin: the cocktail bar Chaostheorie, the rock bar Bämeräng, and the Neukölln arty bar Alaska.
+We are lucky to have the following vegan bars in Berlin: the Neukölln arty bar Alaska or Neue Republik Reger in Treptow.
 Wilder Hase (open on summer weekends only) is not quite a typical German beer garden, but a lovely DIY wild garden well worth a visit.

-There are even four entirely vegan ice cream parlours: Eiskontor, Balaram, Tribeca Ice Cream, and Butch’s Ice Cream Food Truck.
-As most ice cream parlours they close during winter, so check the opening hours before you go.
+There many places where you can get vegan ice cream and Balaram and Chimney’s are even an entirely vegan ice cream parlour. und As many ice cream parlours they close during winter, so check the opening hours before you go.
+For more information please visit our map.
 If you come to Berlin during the warmer period don’t miss them.

 Many supermarkets – especially the organic and of course the vegan supermarkets – have an assortment of vegan ice cream.

-There is no vegan hotel in Berlin yet, but there are two vegetarian options for you: the Almodóvar Hotel and the Essentis Bio-Seminarhotel.
+There is no vegan hotel in Berlin yet, but there is one vegetarian option for you: the Almodóvar Hotel.